meisamrf/racnn/README.md

 # RACNN
 ### Radius Adaptive Convolutional Neural Net

+This is an implementation of [RACNN](https://arxiv.org/pdf/1911.11079.pdf) on Python, Keras, and TensorFlow.
 Radius adaptive CNN is a method that adopts different kernel sizes (or radii) based on the input content. α defines how much of the neighboring pixels are taken into account. α=0 and α=1 are